CANDU reactor: Purpose of using heavy water

 Light water makes an excellent moderator: the light hydrogen atoms are very close in mass to a neutron and can absorb a lot of energy in a single collision (like a collision of two billiard balls).
-Light hydrogen is also fairly effective at absorbing neutrons, and there will be too few left over to react with the small amount of 235U in natural uranium, preventing criticality.
+However, light hydrogen can absorb neutrons, reducing the number available to react with the small amount of 235U in natural uranium, preventing criticality.
 In order to allow criticality, the fuel must be enriched, increasing the amount of 235U to a usable level.
 In light-water reactors, the fuel is typically enriched to between 2% and 5% 235U (the leftover fraction with less 235U is called depleted uranium).
 Enrichment facilities are expensive to build and operate.
-They are also a proliferation concern, as they can be used to enrich the 235U much further, up to weapons-grade material (90% or more 235U).
+They may also pose a proliferation concern, as they can be used to enrich the 235U much further, up to weapons-grade material (90% or more 235U).
 This can be remedied if the fuel is supplied and reprocessed by an internationally approved supplier.

-The main advantage of heavy-water moderator over light water is the reduced absorption of the neutrons that sustain the chain reaction, allowing a lower concentration of active atoms (to the point of using unenriched natural uranium fuel).
+The main advantage of heavy water moderator over light water is the reduced absorption of the neutrons that sustain the chain reaction, allowing a lower concentration of fissile atoms (to the point of using unenriched natural uranium fuel).
 Deuterium ("heavy hydrogen") already has the extra neutron that light hydrogen would absorb, reducing the tendency to capture neutrons.
 Deuterium has twice the mass of a single neutron (vs light hydrogen, which has about the same mass); the mismatch means that more collisions are needed to moderate the neutrons, requiring a larger thickness of moderator between the fuel rods.
 This increases the size of the reactor core and the leakage of neutrons.
 It is also the practical reason for the calandria design, otherwise, a very large pressure vessel would be needed.
 The low 235U density in natural uranium also implies that less of the fuel will be consumed before the fission rate drops too low to sustain criticality, because the ratio of 235U to fission products + 238U is lower.
 In CANDU most of the moderator is at lower temperatures than in other designs, reducing the spread of speeds and the overall speed of the moderator particles.
 This means that most of the neutrons will end up at a lower energy and be more likely to cause fission, so CANDU not only "burns" natural uranium, but it does so more effectively as well.
 Overall, CANDU reactors use 30–40% less mined uranium than light-water reactors per unit of electricity produced.
 This is a major advantage of the heavy-water design; it not only requires less fuel, but as the fuel does not have to be enriched, it is much less expensive as well.